Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection

-We also study the randomized fixed-precision algorithms for computing a low tubal rank approximation of third order tensors.
-Such algorithms are of interest when a given estimation of the tubal rank is not available, and for a given approximation error bound, we have to estimate an appropriate tubal rank and the corresponding low tubal rank approximation.
-We have recently proposed a fixed-precision algorithm in \cite{ahmadi2023efficient}.
-Inspired by the interesting results reported in \cite{feng2023fast}, we use these techniques to further improve our randomized fixed-precision algorithm to compute a low tubal rank approximation of third order tensors.
-The extensive simulations provided in this paper, demonstrate that the new proposed randomized fixed-precision algorithm is faster and more efficient.
+In addition, we study randomized fixed-precision algorithms for low-tubal-rank approximation.
+These are valuable when the tubal rank is unknown a priori: given an error tolerance, the algorithm must automatically select an appropriate rank and produce the corresponding approximation.
+Building on \cite{feng2023fast,ding2020efficient}, we refine the fixed-precision method proposed in \cite{ahmadi2023efficient}.
+Extensive simulations show that the refined algorithm is significantly faster and more computationally efficient.

-In summary, our main contributions can be summarized as follows: \begin{itemize} \item Proposing more efficient and robust randomized fixed-precision algorithms for computing the T-SVD \item Proposing three efficient single-pass algorithms for computation of the T-SVD.